Dlloydev/Toggle/README.md

 ##### Description

-This function checks the duration in milliseconds that the  button or switch is pressed  and returns true (once only) each time the given millisecond duration has expired.
+This function checks the duration in milliseconds that the  button or switch is is in the state as selected by timer mode and returns true (once only) each time the given millisecond duration has expired.

 ##### Syntax